 All participants will receive a League of American Bicyclists "Smart Cycling" handbook and a certificate upon successful completion of the written and skill-testing examinations.
 You are not required to take the exam after the class unless you want a certificate.

-Day 2 will be held from 8am - 2:30pm on Saturdays at Deerfield Park on Irvine Center Drive in Irvine
+Day 2 will be held from 8am - 2:30 pm on Saturday at various locations in Orange County as listed on the calendar.

 Please bring your bike, water, and money for lunch.